Skip to content

 Nested functions

-In Programming with Structures, you learned that you can reduce the complexity of your code by using the private keyword to hide a type’s internals from other types.
+In Refactoring, you learned that you can reduce the complexity of your code by using the private keyword to hide a type’s internals from other types.

 Another way you can improve encapsulation is by nesting functions.
 You can declare a function inside the body of another function.
 This nested function is only usable by its outer function and hidden from other functions.